ugur99/local-path-provisioner-pv-metrics-exporter/deployment/README.md

 As a requirementi you need to have prometheus pushgateway installed in your cluster.
 You can install it by using the [pushgateway helm chart](https://artifacthub.io/packages/helm/prometheus-community/prometheus-pushgateway).

 You can apply the deployment files in the [deployment](deployment.yaml) page to your cluster.
-You may want to change the namespace of the resources depending on your cluster configuration/preferences.
+You may want to change the namespace of the resources depending on your cluster configuration/preferences, `default namespace is local-path-exporter`.
 Some environement variables are defined in the deployment files.
 You can change them according to your needs.

 ```
           # If helm release name of pushgateway is different from "pushgateway" OR